Program Executive Office, Assembled Chemical Weapons Alternatives: 2000s

-2010-2019
+2010s

 An environmental assessment was conducted to evaluate the environmental impacts of the proposed acceleration of the construction and operation of an explosive destruction system/explosive destruction technology (EDS/EDT) at PCAPP in 2010; the environmental assessment was later withdrawn.
-PCAPP entered the systemization phase, where machinery, equipment and processes are operated and tested with water or simulants to ensure each function together as an integrated system.
+PCAPP entered the systemization phase, where machinery, equipment, and processes are operated and tested with water or simulants to ensure each function operates together as an integrated system.
 With final design approval for BGCAPP accepted, the construction and systemization phases began concurrently at the Kentucky plant.
-Construction teams turned over the first subsystems to the start-up groups for systemization testing and commissioned to begin to prepare the facilities for chemical weapons destruction operations.
+Construction teams turned over the first subsystems to the start-up groups for systemization testing and commissioned them to begin to prepare the facilities for chemical weapons destruction operations.

-After a six-month program review, in 2011 the Under Secretary of Defense for Acquisition, Technology and Logistics certified the ACWA program to Congress under the Nunn-McCurdy Amendment.
+After a six-month program review, in 2011, the Under Secretary of Defense for Acquisition, Technology and Logistics certified the ACWA program to Congress under the Nunn-McCurdy Amendment.
 The Under Secretary subsequently directed ACWA to proceed with the program without any significant changes to the destruction technology.

 Later that same year, BCAPP partners, along with the Blue Grass Chemical Activity, conducted an X-ray assessment of the mustard agent stockpile.
-This assessment showed that removal of the mustard agent from the projectiles would be difficult using the current BGCAPP design.
+This assessment showed that the removal of the mustard agent from the projectiles would be difficult using the current BGCAPP design.
 The Blue Grass team needed to evaluate the feasibility of utilizing EDT to destroy this specific segment of the stockpile.

 In 2012, to increase the program’s visibility and obtain necessary support and resources, ACWA was redesignated Program Executive Office, Assembled Chemical Weapons Alternatives (PEO ACWA) and reassigned to the U.S. Army Acquisition Support Center.
 As mandated by law, the program’s direct reporting connection continued to be the Department of Defense.
 To meet the requirements of the National Environmental Policy Act (NEPA) and Title 32 Code of Federal Regulations Part 651, PEO ACWA, in conjunction with the U.S. Army Pueblo Chemical Depot (PCD), completed an environmental assessment regarding the possible use of EDT in Pueblo.
-Following a public comment period, and review of those comments, it was concluded that no significant environmental impacts would occur due to the proposed installation and operation of EDT.
-PCAPP leadership officially declared construction complete on Dec.
-12, 2012 and moved solely into the systemization phase of the project.
+Following a public comment period and review of those comments, it was concluded that no significant environmental impacts would occur due to the proposed installation and operation of EDT.
+PCAPP leadership officially declared construction complete on December 12, 2012, and moved solely into the systemization phase of the project.